immortal1405/ai_ml_frirozabad/REPORT.md

 - ❌ Lower accuracy (RMSE 8.85)
 - ❌ Longer training (25 min with feature selection)

-**Enhanced Models:**
+**Enhanced RNN Models:**
-- ❌ Highest computational cost
+- ❌ Higher computational cost than standard variants
 - ❌ Longer training times
-- ❌ Lowest accuracy among DL models
+- ❌ Lower accuracy than standard counterparts
 - ❓ May perform better with more data or different hyperparameters

 ### 5.3 Production Recommendations

 **For Real-Time Forecasting:**
 → **BiGRU** or **GRU** (optimal accuracy + speed)
+→ **Enhanced Transformer** (if GPU available and longer horizon needed)

 **For CPU-Only Deployment:**
 → **XGBoost** (best ML model, acceptable accuracy)

 **For Research/Explainability:**
 → **RandomForest** with SHAP analysis
+→ **Transformer** with attention visualization

 **For Mobile/Edge Devices:**
 → **GRU** (smallest model with excellent accuracy)